We know how much you love our lists of sites that pay writers. So we’ve got an update since last year’s list of 92 sites that pay $50 and up.

 Here are the sites that pay writers you told us about that are paying $50 or more for a guest post (in alphabetical order).

-- Alpha Beta Commerce pays $50 for articles about ecommerce, payment processing, marketing, and logistics.
+Alpha Beta Commerce pays $50 for articles about ecommerce, payment processing, marketing, and logistics.
+NOTE: This site appears to be down.

 - Finance Blog Zone pays $50 for original personal finance posts.
 If you reach certain traffic criteria, you can earn up to an additional $50.
 The catch is that the posts need to be long – 2,500 words or more – and include photos.